top of page

 Q: How much walking will we do?

 A: Each trip is different depending on time of year and the day.
-On average we walk 2-3 miles.
+On average we walk 3-5 miles.
 On lucky days we may only walk 500 yards, on tough days we have done 5+ miles.
+You will be walking on the beach with has sand rock, and uneven ground.
 We provide water proof paints/boots called hip waders.
 We can cross small rivers and streams to move around the parks.
 There is not much of an elevation change but there is a lot of sand and rocks.

 Q: What is our refund policy?